Ironieser/Ironieser/README.md

 - - -
 💬 **News:**
-- 2022-03-28: A paper about repetition action counting is accepted on [CVPR 2022 Oral](https://cvpr2022.thecvf.com/)
+- 2022-03-28: A paper about repetition action counting is accepted as [CVPR 2022 Oral](https://cvpr2022.thecvf.com/).
 - - -

 ### Profile👶